SteveB98/VolunteerOrganizer/README.md

 # VolunteerOrganizer
-Python-Excel based application that organizes &amp; schedules volunteers with excel grid generation
+Python & Excel based application that organizes &amp; schedules volunteers with excel grid generation.
+Please see .PDF for full README